lBlackMambal/SPT-Mods-AllTheLoot/README.txt

 - container_xx_ItemsDistribution to define the amount of items that can spawn, "0" = no item, "1" = one item, "5" = five items etc.
 - container_xx_ItemsDistributionProbabilities to define the probabilities for the distributions
 - rate_xx is a multiplier for each of the 71 (Tarkov) item categories
-- removeBackpackRestrictions, self explanatory if you find an item of type storageContainer that you can pick it up
+- removeBackpackRestrictions, self explanatory, if you find an item of type storageContainer that you can pick it up
 - showItemListing allows to see all the items, corresponding IDs and prices - so you don't need to search for them on db.sp-tarkov
 - debugMode allows to see all the items and adjusted spawn rates (higher value, more likely to spawn)
-- selectedItems_IncreaseSpawnChance allows to increasae the spawn rate of defined items
+- selectedItems_IncreaseSpawnChance allows to increase the spawn rate of defined items

 Additional info: